custom-cards/flex-table-card/README.md

 ## Installation (quick & "dirty")

 * Find your homeassistent directory containing your configuration (let's say `~/.homeassistant/`)
-* Change into `~/.homeassistant/www`
+* Change into `~/.homeassistant/www` (create the `www` directory, if it is not existing, you then might have to restart HA)
-* `$ wget https://raw.githubusercontent.com/custom-cards/flex-table-card/master/flex-table-card.js` will download the `.js` file directly where it should be
+* `$ wget https://raw.githubusercontent.com/custom-cards/flex-table-card/master/flex-table-card.js` downloads the `.js` file directly where it should reside
 * Finally, add the following on top of your UI Lovelace configuration (means either via Config UI or .yaml)
 ```
 resources:
   - type: js
     url: /local/flex-table-card.js
 ```
-* Verify that it works with one of the examples below.
+* Verify that it works with one of the examples below

-*"Dirty" here is simply the face that directly `wget` is used instead of checking out the repository with `git` as it best practice.*

 ## Configuration
-Flex table aims for more flexibility for tabular-ish visuallization needs, by realizing:
+The `flex-table-card` aims for more flexibility for tabular-ish visuallization needs, by realizing:

 - unlimited columns / rows
 - various different data-sources may be used in a single table
-- higher level of abstraction for content selection
+- lots of possibilities for configuration: entity selection (include, exclude), (hidden-)column-sorting, js-based content manipulation, row limiting and more...

 Flex Table gives you the possibility to visualize any tabular data within Lovelace.
-Especially for overview views high data density can be easily realized, see Screenshots:
+Especially overviews with high data densities can be easily realized.
+Some screenshots:

 ![3 columns, sorted by last sent message, best for network and node diagnosis, only 20 rows shown](https://github.com/daringer/image_dump/raw/master/tbl1.png)
 ![2 (3) columns, one is hidden (see table 1) to sort with, restricted to 20 rows allows cross-table-layout-alignment](https://github.com/daringer/image_dump/raw/master/tbl2.png)